adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 As you can see, the tasks seem to revolve write good code (in python), and do a lot of method development in ML/AI.
 There is also the bit about reading papers which makes it even more like an Postdoc except that it will be in a team and with a clear goal.

 To me it reads like a position where someone will write a lot of code and research new algorithms.
-What I imagine the day to day to be like is a lot of discussion with the R&D teams about where they are struggling with data analysis and how the company can extract more knowledge of existing data.
+What I imagine the day to day to be like is a lot of discussion with many teams to find out where data analysis can be improved, or how the company can extract more knowledge of existing data.
 Or maybe there is a key biological problem that experiments alone won't solve and data science comes to the rescue.
 After developing a project / strategy the hire will start investigating how to find a solution and putting into practice.
+It is also possible that there already a few ongoing / planned internal projects and you will start working on those.
 There will probably be cycles of research followed by coding, evaluate the results and either develop a tool / pipeline or go back to the beginning.

-But wait.
-Now it reads more like a research job than a service facility.
-Yes, I might I have jumped the gun on the previous section.
-Or it's a bit of both.
-Ask during the interview.
+In sum, this reads more like a research job than a service facility.
+Regardless, any doubts you might have about the role, the hiring manager will probably explain it in your first interview session.

 ### Skills to pay the bills